-It has become common to compare the word error rate of a real system with the outage capacity of the capacity-optimized signaling scheme [3, 5].
-We provide a study on the properties of the outage capacity of MIMO-OFDM for frequency selective fading channels in [13].
-Here we consider comparing Prob(C < 4)to WER as per [3], since our system would produce a transmission efficiency of 4 bits/sec/Hz ignoring the guard tones and guard intervals.
+It has become common to compare the WER of a real system with the outage capacity of the capacity-optimized signaling scheme [3], [5].
+Here we consider comparing Prob(C < 4)to WER as per [3], since our system would produce a transmission efficiency of 4 bit/s/Hz ignoring the guard tones and guard intervals.
 Accounting for these factors will not change the results.
-Such a comparison is shown in Figure 1.
-The performance of the four best MIMO-OFDM systems from Figures 2 and Figure 4 are shown.
+Such a comparison is shown in Fig. 4.
+The performance of the four best MIMO-OFDM systems from Figs. 2 and 3 are shown.
 In this comparison, perfect estimation and zero Doppler is assumed.
 Obviously, the outage capacity is given by the lowest curve.
-The system with the 256state, 4-antenna space-time code achieves a WER that is about 2 dB from the outage capacity at WER= 10^{-1} .
+The system with the 256-state, 4-antenna space-time code achieves a WER that is about 2 dB from the outage capacity at WER = 10^{-1} .
 Since there was no attempt to optimize the 4-antenna space-time codes, further improvement may be possible, even without complexity increase.